What is Al-Anon? What is Nar-Anon?

-Al-Anon and Nar-Anon are non-professional fellowship whose members share their experience, strength, and hope to resolve everyday problems.
-Participants learned to avoid standing in the way of the addicts’ or alcoholics’ recovery.
-Al-Anon and Nar-Anon are not a replacement for nor provides professional treatment.
-We do cooperate with AA and NA and other recovery programs but don’t affiliate with or recommend them specifically.
+Al-Anon and Nar-Anon are non-professional a fellowship whose members share their experience, strength, and hope to resolve everyday problems.
+Participants learn to avoid standing in the way of the addicts’ or alcoholics’ recovery.
+Al-Anon and Nar-Anon are not a replacement for nor provide a professional treatment.
+Al-Anon and Nar-Anon cooperate with AA and NA and other recovery programs but don’t affiliate with or recommend them specifically.

 Al-Anon And Alateen

 Al‑Anon is a mutual support program for people whose lives have been impacted by someone else’s alcoholism.
 By sharing common struggles and applying the Al-Anon principles, families and friends of alcoholics can bring positive developments to their circumstances, whether or not the alcoholic realizes the existence of a drinking problem or seeks help.

 It may be that you could help matters by changing some of your ways that make things more damaging.
 On the other hand, it may be likely to find a healthier way to react to these challenges.